tristanmyers/tristanmyers/README.md

 ---

 ### What I'm working on
-- I'm currently working on the frontend for an ecommerce website, it's being built with react and tailwindcss, this will be for learning react so I will not be doing a backend.
 - A custom browser homepage that will make my browsing habits easier, with a news aggregator, favorite links and weather.
   - Javascript, Typescript, Node/Express, MongoDB.